TeachBooks/systems-engineering-design/book/chapters/chapter_5_2.md

 | Fuel       | +        | -        |
 | Passengers | -        | +        |

 Since A is better than B twice while B is better than A once, design A will be chosen over B based on ordinal counting procedures.
 These procedures ignore the question 'by how much is A better than B?'
 Indeed, these procedures will indicate a preference for A even if B performs slightly less well as A on range and fuel consumption but can carry twice the number of passengers as A. Note that the concept of 'slightly less' is applicable to proper scales but is not applicable to ordinal ones.
-In our example, because the concepts of difference, slight difference, large difference or twice are inapplicable in the ordinal methodologies advocated by Saari [15, 16] and Dym et al. [17], these methodologies lead to an unacceptable 'cancellation' or 'trade-off' of a slight advantage in fuel consumption against a large advantage in the number of passengers.
+In our example, because the concepts of difference, slight difference, large difference or twice are inapplicable in the ordinal methodologies, these methodologies lead to an unacceptable 'cancellation' or 'trade-off' of a slight advantage in fuel consumption against a large advantage in the number of passengers.

-20&deg;C

 **Selection** is an important problem in engineering design.
 By definition, selection means making choices and choice is synonymous to preference since we choose those objects that are preferred.
 Therefore, the scientific foundation of selection in engineering design (and elsewhere) is the **measurement of preference**.

-## Multi_Criteria Decision Making (MCDM)
+## Multi Criteria Decision Making (MCDM)

 **Multi-Criteria Decision Making** (MCDM) is on of the most well know branches of decision making.
-According to many authors [Zimmermann, 1996] MCDM is divided into **Multi-Objective Decision Making** (MODM) making and **Multi-Attribute Decision Making** (MADM).
+According to many authors MCDM is divided into **Multi-Objective Decision Making** (MODM) making and **Multi-Attribute Decision Making** (MADM).
 MODM studies decision problems in which the decision space is continuous.
 A typical example is mathematical programming problems with multiple objective functions.
 On the other hand MADM concentrates on problems with discrete decision spaces.
 In these problems the set of decision alternatives has been predetermined.

 Although MCDM methods may be widely diverse, many of them have certain aspects in common.
 These are the notions of alternatives and attributes (also often called decision criteria) as described next.